YonicDev/yonic-corner/README.md

 Contains JSON data only.
 All properties are mandatory.
 The internal ID is set in the filename.

 * `title`: The display title of the series.
+* *`hero`*: A set of two images:
+  * *`modern`*: Asset path to the image used in this version.
+Unlike posts, the hero image is meant to be 16:9 in aspect ratio and does not align.
+  * *`legacy`* Asset path to the image used in the [Legacy Version][1].
+It must have a 3:2 aspect ratio, but it does not need to be in a specific resolution.
 * `description`: Flavor text to be used in the blog and SEO.

-A hero image can be set by placing a `hero.png` in its associated `src/assets/series` folder.
-Unlike posts, the hero image is meant to be 16/9 in aspect ratio and does not align.
+If `hero` is no set, a hero image can be set by placing a `id-of-series.png` in its associated `src/assets/series` folder; much like posts, it does not need to be a PNG file.

 ### Music